F 3 GEOGRAPHY

 • Roads

-• Dry weather roads- which are used reliably during dry seasons.
+• Dry weather roads – which are used reliably during dry seasons.

-• Other trucks and foot paths
+• Other tracks and footpaths

 ii) Air